MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 The compiled vertex shader is loaded from resources with respect to macro definition `UNIFORMS_BUFFER_ENABLED`, which was used to compile it at build-time using CMake function `add_methane_shaders_source`.
-Also `IProgram::ArgumentAccessors` now describe new program argument `g_uniforms`: it contains shader type where it is used and type of access to the argument `IProgram::ArgumentAccessor::Type::FrameConstant`, which means that only one buffer is bound to this program argument at each frame (argument is constant per frame).
+Also `ProgramArgumentAccessors` now describe new program argument `g_uniforms`: it contains shader type where it is used and type of access to the argument `ProgramArgumentAccessor::Type::FrameConstant`, which means that only one buffer is bound to this program argument at each frame (argument is constant per frame).
 Other argument accessor types include `Constant` (bound to single resource all the time) and `Mutable` (can be bound to different resources).